 The average cost of car insurance in Ann Arbor, Michigan, is $2,634 each year.
 That's less than the average in Michigan ($3,096) and more costly than the national average of $1,548.
 Read on to learn more about how much you can expect to pay based on your credit score, gender, marital status and other factors in Ann Arbor.

 If you're interested in how Michigan's unique car insurance laws affect your rates, review our full analysis of Michigan's 2020 insurance law changes.

 |Ann Arbor Average (annual)||Michigan Average||National Average|

 The difference in auto insurance rates from company to company can be substantial.
 In Ann Arbor, Progressive offers the cheapest premiums for the typical insurance buyer.
 Reference below the top options for affordable insurance in Ann Arbor.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Don't forget to get free car insurance quotes based on your unique driving profile.